mallikankati/self_driving_cars/README.md

 **4. Advanced lane line detection techniques**

-**5. Using CNN and other techniques detecting Vehicle on video stream**
+**5. Using CNN and other techniques to detecting Vehicles on video stream**